1035 Exchange Rules: What to Know Before You Make the Switch

 Potential Benefits of a 1035 Exchange

-There are several potential benefits of a 1035 exchange.
+Brokers may tout several possible benefits of a 1035 exchange.

-- 1035 exchanges allow investors to preserve their investment and find better annuities or other insurance products with more beneficial investments.
+- 1035 exchanges allow investors to preserve their investments and find better annuities or other insurance products with more beneficial investments.

 - 1035 exchanges allow investors to preserve their original investment, also known as the “cost basis.”